kirjavascript/quine-howto/README.md

 expr = print('expr = ' . getSource(expr))
 ```

-We can access most of the source code already with this function by referencing `expr`, but notice how we had to specify `'expr = '` again, because it falls outside the expression the source is coming from.
+We can access most of the source code already with this function by reading `expr`.
+However, we have to specify `'expr = '` again, because it falls outside the expression the source is coming from.

 This string data is actually used twice in the output string!
 Once at the start of the output, and again as part of the source of the expression.
 This reuse of information is a common trick when writing quines.